Est.reading time: 7 min

 When speaking of an organization's importance and political influence, it's important to look at their leaders and their actions.
 In Porto, the presidents of the Associação Comercial often pursue a political career, stepping up to some of the highest places in local and regional administration.
 A quick glimpse at the former ACP presidents' list makes that very clear.
 Here's just two examples:

-Gustave Eiffel and his business associate Theophile Seyrig - both engineers- spent years in Porto building the Maria Pia Bridge over the Douro River, as well as designing a second project for the bridge that connects downtown Porto and Gaia, where the Port wine cellars are located.
+Gustave Eiffel and his business associate Theophile Seyrig - both engineers- spent years in Porto designing and building the -currently inactive- Maria Pia train bridge (1877) over the Douro River, as well as designing a second project, for a second bridge for pedestrians and horse drawn cars.

-But Eiffel and his business partner went separate ways after the first project and the final design of what was to become the iconic Luís I Bridge was exclusively Theophile's.
-In a public tender in 1881, the public work was awarded to Seyrig's new employer company, the Belgian Société de Construction de Willebroek, for 402 'contos', a price far below the nearest competitor.
+However, Eiffel and his business partner Seyrig went separate ways after the first project and the final design of the second bridge, which was to become the iconic Luís I Bridge (1888), is exclusively Seyrig's.
+In the public tender of 1881, the construction work was awarded to Seyrig's new employer company, the Belgian Société de Construction de Willebroek, for 402 'contos', a price far below the nearest competitor, Eiffel Constructions.

 Eiffel's office with his original desk, where he did most of his work during his times in Porto.
 Photo: Daysaway.me

-Gustave Eiffel built more than 30 bridges and iron structures in Portugal alone, many more in other countries before he went to Paris and work on two of his masterpieces: the Eiffel tower and the inner structure of the Statue of Liberty.
+Regardless of that, Gustave Eiffel built more than 30 bridges and iron structures in Portugal alone, many more in other countries before he went back to Paris to work on two of his masterpieces: the Eiffel tower and the inner structure of the Statue of Liberty.

 Visits to the building are possible all year round, with guided tours in several languages.